 Align technology is used for fixing crooked teeth and improving your smile.
 That’s just its general purpose.
 Here’s a more complete list:

-- Problems with gaps between your teeth – usually, the cause to gaps between teeth is the jawbone.
+- Problems with gaps between your teeth – usually, the cause of gaps between teeth is the jawbone.
 If you are missing a tooth, other teeth can even shift places in order to fill the spot, therefore creating gaps.

-- Underbite problems – your front teeth may not function well which may lead to jaw problems etc.
+- Underbite problems – your front teeth may not function well which may lead to jaw problems, etc.

 The Final Verdict

 Invisible braces are not like your regular braces, but that doesn’t mean they don’t work.
-Now that you know what align technology is and what it is used for, maybe you should talk to your dentist and see what he has to say on the topic.
+Now that you know what align technology is and what it is used for, maybe you should talk to a dentist near you and see what he has to say on the topic.
 The constant improvement of this relatively new technology means that prices are no longer unusually high: plus, these braces can now be used for teens and children.
 Align technology is certainly something to consider.
 I hope you have learned something new!
 Remember to take care of your teeth until we meet again!